 The role and structure of the CCAC is strengthened.
 The maximum number of members is increased and the criteria for their appointment brings greater focus to expertise and experience.
 A CCAC Adaptation Committee must be established.
 The CCAC’s functions in advising and making recommendations to Ministers and the Government are further developed to match the expanded governance framework.
 The same goes for the CCAC’s reporting function: it will now conduct an annual review by 30 October and report to the Minister on progress and recommendations.

-The 2015 Act requires an annual transition statement to the Oireachtas (with statements from relevant Ministers on policy measures and their effectiveness, emissions, and projected emissions).
-The new Act requires Ministers to attend the Oireachtas Joint Committee after the issue of the CCAC’s annual report to give an account of progress in complying with the measures established under the governance framework.
+The Act provides for the CCAC conducting annual and periodic reviews on progress following which it reports on its findings and recommendations.
+Ministers are required to attend the Oireachtas Joint Committee after the issue of the CCAC’s annual report to give an account of progress in complying with the measures established under the governance framework.
 The Committee may make recommendations which the relevant Minister is bound to consider and reply to in writing within three months.